-- 1. Go to the installation directory. - \$ cd UnboundID-Sync - 2.
-Use uninstall with the --log-files option to remove the Synchronization Server's backup files.
-Use the --help or -H option to view the other options available to remove specific components. - \$ ./uninstall --log-files --no-prompt --quiet --forceOnError sole in zip distribution together with the Synchronization Server zip file.
-The supplied war file should work with any J2EE 5 web container that supports Java Server Faces version 1.2.
-The following installation instructions are specific to the Apache Tomcat Application Server version 6 but can be easily adapted to other web containers.
+Use uninstall with the --log-files option to remove the Synchronization Server's log files.
+Use the --help or -н option to view the other options available to remove specific components.

+'''

+$ ./uninstall --log-files --no-prompt --quiet --forceOnError

+'''

 Installing the Sync Management Console